jupyter-server/enterprise_gateway/docs/source/getting-started.md

 * Download [Anaconda](http://www.anaconda.com/download).
 We recommend downloading Anaconda’s latest Python version (currently Python 2.7 and Python 3.6).

 * Install the version of Anaconda which you downloaded, following the instructions on the download page.

-* Install the latest version of Jupyter Enterprise Gateway from [PyPI](https://pypi.python.org/pypi/jupyter_enterprise_gateway/) using `pip`(part of Anaconda) along with its dependencies.
+* Install the latest version of Jupyter Enterprise Gateway from [PyPI](https://pypi.python.org/pypi/jupyter_enterprise_gateway/) or [conda forge](https://conda-forge.org/) along with its dependencies.

 ```bash
 # install using pip from pypi